 Maroon/yellow size ‘0EL’ hard gelatin capsule filled with white to off-white granular powder and imprinted with ‘A’ on maroon cap and ‘86’ on yellow body with black ink.

-Each capsule may contain 250 mg & 500 mg of Amoxycillin as trihydrate.
+Each capsule contains 250 mg or 500 mg of amoxycillin (as trihydrate).

 - Microcrystalline cellulose

 - Magnesium stearate

 The capsule shells also contain gelatin, carmoisine (E122), iron oxide yellow (E172), patent blue V (E131), titanium dioxide (E171) and sodium lauryl sulfate.